 Kevin Bauder acts irresponsibly when he attempts to portray Fundamentalism as though all fundamentalists accept and agree with the evangelicals interpretation of the Gospel.
 This is an inappropriate caricature of the whole of Fundamentalism.
 According to Kevin Bauder,

 “Both fundamentalists and conservative evangelicals believe the gospel, preach the gospel, and defend the gospel.”The truth is that many men in Fundamentalism do NOT “believe, preach or defend” the Lordship Salvation Gospel of the evangelicals.
-They instead reject LS because it “corrupts the simplicity that is in Christ” (2 Cor.
-11:3) and biblically resist its spread as fervently as they would Roman Catholicism’s sacramental system because both are works based, non-saving interpretations of the Gospel.
+Instead they reject LS because it “corrupts the simplicity that is in Christ” (2 Cor.
+11:3) “frustrates grace” (Gal.
+2:21).
+They biblically resist the spread of Lordship Salvation as fervently as they would Roman Catholicism’s sacramental system because both are works based, non-saving interpretations of the Gospel.

 IMO it is disingenuous and irresponsible for Kevin Bauder to speak of the Gospel in his article as if there is wide spread unanimity in all of Fundamentalism for agreement with evangelicals on what constitutes the Gospel, the nature of saving faith.
 His failure to disclose the well-known, demonstrable division in Fundamentalism over the LS interpretation of the Gospel, the open rejection of the LS gospel of the evangelicals, is in fact the practice censorship by omission.
 I am calling on Kevin Bauder to be honest with his readers.
 To publicly recognize that many men in Fundamentalism reject Calvinistic soteriology and especially the Lordship Salvation interpretation of the Gospel, which the evangelicals “believe, preach and defend.”

 Close on a Personal Admonition to Kevin Bauder: